-Supported On WS,UX
+Supported On UX WS DOS IN

 Option Required None

 Keyboard Executable Yes

 Programmable Yes

-In an IFTHEN Yes
+In an IF THEN Yes

-This function returns a string representation of the value of the argument.
+This function returns an ASCII string representation of the value of the argument.
 The returned string is in the default print format, except that the first character is not a blank for positive numbers.
 No trailing blanks are generated.